 Simon's Seat from Bolton Abbey

-Woodland, waterfall, open moorland, and a gritstone tor — this route packs more variety into 15km than most hills manage in twice the distance.
+Woodland, waterfall, open moorland, and a gritstone tor — this route packs an unusual amount of variety into one 21.9km day out.

 Effort: Good distance, solid climb